-The Ladismith, Parmalat project is currently in the planning phase and initially entailed 530 housing opportunities but was downscaled to 280 housing units due to space constraints.
+The Ladismith, Parmalat project is currently in the planning phase and entails 530 housing opportunities.
 The bulk services need to be upgraded before implementation of the project can commence.

 Proposed Ladismith Housing Project: Schoongezicht Project

 FIGURE 38: LADISMITH HOUSING PROJECT: SCHOONGEZICHT PROJECT